o355/PyWeather/README.md

 ## Welcome to PyWeather (0.4.2 beta)!
 Viewing the weather in a terminal has never been so much fun.

-## Hiatus Announcement
-Over the past 2-3 weeks, I've been working super hard on PyWeather.
-If I were to continue this pace, I'd be worn out fast.
-As such, I'm taking a little one week hiatus, just to refocus on life in general, and getting some very important work done.
-Don't worry!
-I'll likely be back around 3/24, and PyWeather 0.5 beta will still be on the schedule for release in early-mid April.

-During this hiatus, I may work a tiny bit (or not) on PyWeather, but I'll be prioritizing projects, like finishing the configuration of my web server, and other management projects.
-Once that's out of the way, I'll remove this notice, and go back to insane Python development.

-Hope you can understand why I'm taking a little break from Python development, and squeezing in precious development time, before finals decide to smack me in the face, and not let me work on any projects whatsoever.

 ## BETA DISCLAIMER:
 Even though PyWeather is in beta, it's still in active development.
 While releases are somewhat stable milestones of PyWeather, things may or may not work.
 If you update from GitHub, I may push updates that entirely break PyWeather, so please, take caution!